 GSSP, A special Program FOR INTERNATIONAL graduate Students

-In cooperation with the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD) , the iGSS will offer to four promising international graduate students the opportunity to undertake their doctoral studies within RESOLV.
-Two scholarships will start in June - October 2019 (first call) and the other two in 2020 (second call in September 2019).
-They will be funded by DAAD for up to 4 years.
-For more information please read here .
+In cooperation with the Graduate School Scholarship Programme (GSSP) of the German Academic Exchange Service (DAAD) , the iGSS will again offer in 2024 two promising international graduate students the opportunity to undertake their doctoral studies within RESOLV.
+The current call for applications is open October 16th - December 15th, 2023 for two scholarships holders to begin doctoral studies approx. May* - 1 December 2024, *visa and paperwork time dependent.
+They will be funded by the DAAD for up to 4 years.
+To start the application process, please visit our GSSP website .